jfpalchak/cranberry/README.md

 ### 📖 Description

 Cranberry is a daily tracker with motivating metrics to help users quit smoking.
-Cranberry is an API-consuming SPA built with TypeScript and React.
+This is an API-consuming Single Page Application built with TypeScript and React.
 Utilizes the Cranberry API & implements JWT for user authentication.

 ### 🦠 Known Bugs